 How are you spending the money?

 Lancaster remains one of the few billing authorities to offer 100% support to working age residents.
-Most of the money will be used for people who have successfully claimed a reduction in their bill this year through our Council Tax Support scheme 2020/21 and still have something to pay.
-These people will receive an additional reduction to their council tax bill.
-If the bill payer is due to pay less than £300 the remaining balance will be reduced to zero.
+Most of the money has been used to help people who have successfully claimed a reduction in their bill this year through our Council Tax Support scheme 2020/21 and still have something to pay.
+These people have received an additional reduction to their council tax bill.
+If the bill payer was due to pay less than £300 the remaining balance has been reduced to zero.
 This means they will either:

 - have nothing to pay